 Anthony (Tony) Hyman is a 2020 NOMIS awardee and has been a group leader at and a director of the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Germany, since 1999.
-He is leading the project Phase Transitions and Biological Condensates: An Important New Paradigm for Understanding Disease.
+He is leading the project Phase Transitions and Biological Condensates: The Molecular Sociology of Cell Organization.

 Born in Haifa, Israel, Hyman earned a PhD in molecular biology from the University of Cambridge (UK) in 1987.
 Following postdoctoral studies at UC San Francisco (US), he formed his first research group at the European Molecular Biology Laboratory in Heidelberg (Germany) before becoming a founding director of the Max Planck Institute in Dresden.
 Among numerous other honors, Hyman has been awarded the Wiley Prize, the Gottfried Wilhelm Leibniz Prize, the Schleiden Medal and the EMBO Gold Medal and was elected fellow of the Royal Society in 1997.